Trading robustness: a scenario-free approach to robust Multi-Criteria Optimization for Treatment Planning: Results

 When the Pareto front is projected onto the plane defined by the heart and lung objectives (\cref{fig:Figure_Pareto_projections}(d)), Solution 2 lies closest to the origin, i.e., it is the point with the lowest Euclidean norm.
 In other words, the solution with the best compromise between heart and lung objectives is the solution with the worst variance for the target.

 These trade-offs can be explored interactively through interpolation of the Pareto surface, allowing for dynamic assessment of alternative solutions.
 This functionality is enabled by a graphical decision-support tool developed by the \ITWM.
 The tool includes real-time visual updates of objective projections and DVH comparisons.
+An example of the use and functionality of this tool is available to the reader as additional material.